blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/bazel.md

 The Bazel tool runs a bazel query on the given target to get a list of jar dependencies.
 On each jar dependency, the Bazel tool runs another bazel query to get its artifact details: group, artifact, and version.

-The following is an example using the equivalent commands that [solution_name] runs, but from the command line of how [solution_name]'s Bazel detector currently identifies components.
+The following is an example using the equivalent commands that [solution_name] runs, but from the command line, showing how [solution_name]'s Bazel detector currently identifies components.
 First, it gets a list of dependencies:
 ```
 $ bazel cquery 'filter("@.*:jar", deps(//:ProjectRunner))'